Table of Contents

 Once you are happy that your subject has a good key, you are ready to start filming.

 Chroma Keying Post Production

-Post production is the fun part of green screening, this is where you can achieve spectacular results by adding backgrounds or effects to your footage.
+Post-production is the fun part of the green screening process, this is where you can achieve spectacular results by adding backgrounds or effects to your footage.

 To achieve this your footage needs to be edited using video editing software that will allow layers to be added, the video editor must have the capability of chroma keying.